JPSS14/JPSS14/README.md

 - 🔭 I’m currently working on remake my Portfolio
 - 🌱 I’m currently learning React, Material UI and Typescript
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with Node JS
+- 🤔 I’m looking for help with Prettier and ESlint
 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ... -->